ClaytonPerroni/toasty/README.md

 docker-compose up
 ```

+Added some additional tests in `App.test.js` and `Header.test.js` to demonstrate usage.
+Added workflow pipeline in `.github/workflows/node_ci.yml` to automate tests.

 # Toast Exercise

 Welcome to the toast exercise!
 We just got a new project from the Product team to implement